rink72/terraform-azurerm-action-group/examples/single-with-webhooks/README.md

 Configuration in this directory creates a test resource group and then deploys a single alert group in to it.

-It will configure two webhook receivers and two email receivers.
+It will configure two webhook receivers.

 This also demonstrates the usage of the `ag_depends_on` variable.